eriksaulnier/DIARE/README.md

 BugTrackingURL: https://github.com/SirAlternate/DIARE/issues

-### Project Description:
+### Project Overview:
 DIARE, *or Digital Interpretation of Analog Rapid-logging Entries*, is a digital implementation of the Bullet Journal productivity framework designed by Ryder Carroll.
-For a more detailed description of the project please refer to the proposal document in this repro.
+For a more detailed description of the project please refer to the Project Summary below.

 ### Team Members: